Lynnport, Pennsylvania

-Lynnport is a small unincorporated community in Lynn Township in Lehigh County, Pennsylvania.
-It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Lynnport is a small unincorporated community in Lynn Township in Lehigh County, Pennsylvania, United States.
+It is part of the Lehigh Valley, which has a population of 861,899 and is the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Lynnport is located on PA Route 143 and has an elevation of 486 feet (148 m).

 Relation to Lynn Township

 Lynnport is part of Lynn Township in Lehigh County.
 It is located next to the small village of New Tripoli.
 Together, these two separate entities make up Lehigh County's largest township.